allenai/beaker-gantry/README.md

 ### Who is this for?

-**gantry** is for both new and seasoned Beaker users who need to run Python batch jobs (as opposed to interactive sessions) from a rapidly changing repository.
+Gantry is for both new and seasoned Beaker users who need to run Python batch jobs (as opposed to interactive sessions) from a rapidly changing repository.
-Without **gantry**, this workflow usually looks like this:
+Without Gantry, this workflow usually looks like this:

 1. Add a Dockerfile to your repository.
 2. Build the Docker image locally.